openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 Since addresses are not encoded in 256 bytes, we need a separate configuration mapping for this type.

 ## Functions description, assumptions, checks, dependencies, interactions and access control

+Note: the constructor function is non-existent, because this is a Cloneable contract.
+See, https://eips.ethereum.org/EIPS/eip-1167

 ### function initialize(address creator) external